tomtclai/Instant-Lyrics/README.md

 * You don't have to have a developer account to load apps to your device ([More info](http://bouk.co/blog/sideload-iphone/))

 #### Why is this not on the App store?
 Apple rejected this app because lyrics are usually copyrighted.
 I was asked to prove that I have rights to display any lyrics that could ever show up from a search query (turns out displaying those websites alone required rights).
-At this point in time, there is nothing I could do about it.
+Unfortunately, there is nothing we could do about it at the moment.í²”.

 #### Author
 * [tomtclai](https://github.com/tomtclai)